-The purest form of cannabis Concentrate, this Extract consists of a single type of cannabinoid, usually tetrahydrocannabinolic acid (THCA), cannabidiolic acid (CBDA), or cannabidiol (CBD).
-Crystalline is formed by thoroughly refining cannabis oil and serves as a base for formulated cannabis products.
-While possibly more potent, Crystalline lacks the flavor of other Concentrates and some of the medicinal benefits due to the isolation from the original terpenes.
+The purest form of cannabis concentrate, this extract consists of a single type of cannabinoid, usually tetrahydrocannabinolic acid (THCA), cannabidiolic acid (CBDA), or cannabidiol (CBD).
+Crystalline is formed by thoroughly refining cannabis oil into a single compound; it serves as a base for formulated cannabis products.
+While possibly more potent, crystalline lacks the flavor of other concentrates and some of the potential medicinal benefits due to its isolation from the original terpenes.

-Crystalline can be ingested orally, either added to a recipe when making Edibles, or dissolving in oil to create a Tincture-like product.
-For homemade Edibles, crystals can be dissolved in cooking oil or butter, and used as an ingredient in recipes.
-Olive oil and coconut oil are the most popular for dissolving crystal to make a Tincture-like product.
+Crystalline can be ingested orally, either by adding it to a recipe when making edibles, or dissolving it in oil to create a tincture-like product.
+For homemade edibles, crystals can be dissolved in cooking oil or butter and used as an ingredient in recipes.
+Olive oil and coconut oil are the most popular bases for making crystalline tinctures.

-Crystalline can be smoked, or dabbed, using a dab rig.
-A dab rig is a type of smoking apparatus, similar to a small water bong, that vaporizes heated Crystalline to be inhaled in single, measured dosages.
-Dabbing CBD or CBDA Crystalline allows users to feel non-intoxicating effects quickly, but dabbing THCA will produce the intoxicating effects of THC (which may explain why they’re often thought of as “THC crystals”).
+Crystalline can also be smoked or dabbed using a dab rig.
+A dab rig is a type of smoking apparatus, similar to a small water bong, that vaporizes heated crystalline so it can be inhaled in single, measured doses.

-THCA Crystalline can also be combined with other cannabis Concentrates, like Live Resin Shatter, to increase their potency.
-Mixing crystals with concentrates that have terpenes and other cannabinoids may aid the uptake of the THCA, CBDA or CBD into the body.
+THCA crystalline can also be combined with other cannabis concentrates, like budder or shatter, to increase their potency.
+Mixing crystalline with concentrates that have terpenes and other cannabinoids may aid the uptake of the THCA, CBDA, or CBD into the body.

 How is crystalline made?